 Roland Berger, a renowned professional services firm, has built a formidable reputation for its strategy, marketing, and operational consulting expertise.
-With a history spanning several decades, the firm has partnered with numerous high-profile clients from diverse industries, providing invaluable insights and innovative solutions.
+But who do they work with?

 - Volkswagen Group

-In this article, I will delve into these four Roland Berger clients, ranked by size, showcasing the firm’s prowess in delivering exceptional consulting services to some of the world’s largest organizations.
+In this article, I will delve into these four Roland Berger clients, ranked by size.

 1. Volkswagen Group